Introduction

 Tips for Success

-By carefully mixing, applying, and cleaning up the grout, you ensure a clean, professional finish that enhances both the functionality and aesthetic of your tiled surface.
+Grouting not only holds the tiles in place but also finishes off the look of your floor.
+By carefully mixing, applying, and cleaning the grout, you’ll achieve a polished, professional finish that boosts both the function and beauty of your tiled surface.

 Step 6: Final Touches and Maintenance